Five Proven Medicinal Benefits of Brewer’s Yeast

 “The results showed for the first time that CM-G may act as an adjuvant in preventing oxidative damage in healthy humans.”

-Monoi N, Matsuno A, Nagamori Y, Kimura E, Nakamura Y, Oka K, Sano T, Midorikawa T, Sugafuji T, Murakoshi M, Uchiyama A, Sugiyama K, Nishino H, Urade Y. Japanese sake yeast supplementation improves the quality of sleep: a double-blind randomised controlled clinical trial.
+Monoi N, Matsuno A, Nagamori Y, Kimura E, Nakamura Y, Oka K, Sano T, Midorikawa T, Sugafuji T, Murakoshi M, Uchiyama A, Sugiyama K, Nishino H, Urade Y. Japanese sake yeast supplementation improves sleep quality: a double-blind randomised controlled clinical trial.
 J Sleep Res.
 2016 Feb;25(1):116-23.

 Ryan JJ, Hanes DA, Schafer MB, Mikolai J, Zwickey H. Effect of the Probiotic Saccharomyces boulardii on Cholesterol and Lipoprotein Particles inHypercholesterolemic Adults: A Single-Arm, Open-Label Pilot Study.
 J Altern Complement Med.
 2015 May;21(5):288-93. doi: 10.1089/acm.2014.0063.